-▶ Performing factoring amounted to a total of €2,896,863 thousand for BFF Banking Group.

-This included non-recourse receivables purchased as performing, registered under the name of the assigned debtor, with the conditions for derecognition, and measured at amortized cost, worth a total of €2,262,104 thousand for Banca Farmafactoring and €484,121 thousand for the subsidiary BFF Finance Iberia.
+Performing factoring amounted to a total of €2,262,264 thousand and consisted exclusively of receivables purchased outright, registered under the name of the assigned debtor, with the conditions for derecognition, and measured at amortized cost.

 Non-recourse receivables are mainly purchased already past due, and their principal portion is deemed collectible.
 The right to accrued and accruing late payment interest is acquired upon purchase.